S4UG-X/To_Do_List/frontend/README.md

 Now you have to make isloggedin state a global variable. then you will use useEffect when you haveto fetch the data. you dont need useEffect in Login.jsx. as you will show the tasks from other component.

+Next: put the logic in the Login, and when a user logs in you redirect to the dashboard ( which i havenot built. so Buit the dashboard first)